My Thyroid Relief

 Iodine

-Iodine is an essential mineral that plays a vital role in many bodily functions, including metabolism, hormone production, and brain and nervous system development.
+This is an essential mineral vital for metabolism, hormone production, and brain and nervous system development.
 Iodine is necessary for women, as it is a critical nutrient for healthy thyroid function.
 While various factors can cause hypothyroidism, iodine deficiency is among the most common causes of hypothyroidism in women.

 Selenium